 He ultimately realised that only the first type of show provided the best return for the effort and has continued on with this one, dropping the others.

-In the wet off season, Greg will do corporate presentations as a keynote or guest speaker in Perth, Sydney, Melbourne, Brisbane, Adelaide, Darwin as well as regional and outback events, when travel was a thing.
-He has presented overseas including recent trips to Italy including the Vatican Observatory and as guest speaker at USA events.
+In the wet-off season, Greg will do corporate presentations as a keynote or guest speaker in Perth, Sydney, Melbourne, Brisbane, Adelaide, and Darwin as well as regional and outback events, when travel was a thing.
+He has presented overseas including recent trips to Italy including the Vatican Observatory and as a guest speaker at USA events.